LiaScript/docs/README.md

 ********************************************************************************

                           --{{2}}--

-This way, you could for example also import more complex HTML-tables with merged cells, pictures with multiple sources for different screen-sizes, and more.
+This way, you could for example also import even more complex HTML-tables, pictures with multiple sources for different screen-sizes, and more.
 _With great power comes great responsibility._  Thus, you will also be responsibile for your styling.